Anne Hathaway: 2001–2004: Early roles and breakthrough

-Owing to the success of The Princess Diaries, People magazine named Hathaway one of its breakthrough stars of 2001.
-In February 2002, Hathaway starred in the City Center Encores! concert production of Carnival! in her New York City stage debut; she was cast as Lili, an optimistic orphan who falls in love with a magician.
+Due to the success of The Princess Diaries, People magazine named Hathaway one of its breakthrough stars of 2001.
+In 2002, Hathaway starred in the City Center Encores! concert production of Carnival! in her New York City stage debut.
+She played Lili, an optimistic orphan who falls in love with a magician.
 Before rehearsing with the full cast, Hathaway trained with a vocal coach for two weeks.
 She memorized almost all her lines and songs at the first read-through.
 Critics generally praised her for holding her own against well-known actors and heralded her as a new star.
-In a positive review of the musical, Charles Isherwood of Variety called Hathaway the highlight of the show and "remarkably unaffected and winning", praising her convincing performance.
-She won a Clarence Derwent Award for Most Promising Female.
-Later, Hathaway voiced the audiobook release of the first three books in The Princess Diaries novels.
+In a review of the musical, Charles Isherwood of Variety praised Hathaway's convincing performance, calling her the highlight of the show and "remarkably unaffected and winning".
+Hathaway won a Clarence Derwent Award for Most Promising Female.
+Later, she voiced the audiobook release of the first three books in The Princess Diaries novel series.

-Hathaway portrayed princesses and appeared in family-oriented films over the next three years, subsequently becoming known in mainstream media as a children's role model.
-After voicing Haru Yoshioka for the English version of The Cat Returns (2002), she starred in Douglas McGrath's comedy-drama Nicholas Nickleby (2002), which opened to positive reviews.
-However, the film did not enter wide release and failed at the North American box office, totaling less than $4 million in ticket sales.
-The fantasy romantic comedy Ella Enchanted (2004), in which Hathaway played the titular character, also performed poorly at the box office.
-She had first read the book on which the film is based when she was 16, and stated that the script was originally much closer to the source material but did not work as a film, and therefore preferred the picture the way it turned out.
-It opened to mostly mixed reviews.
-Hathaway sang three songs on the film's soundtrack, including a duet with singer Jesse McCartney.
+Over the next three years, Hathaway portrayed princesses and appeared in family-oriented films, subsequently becoming known in mainstream media as a children's role model.
+After voicing Haru Yoshioka for the English version of The Cat Returns (2002), she starred in Douglas McGrath's comedy-drama Nicholas Nickleby (2002), which opened to generally positive reviews.
+However, the film did not enter wide release and failed at the North American box office, grossing less than $4 million in ticket sales.
+Hathaway next starred as Ella in the fantasy romantic comedy Ella Enchanted (2004), which was based on the novel Ella Enchanted.
+Hathaway had read the book when she was 16, and said the initial version of the script was much closer to the source material but did not work as a film.
+Ella Enchanted opened to mixed reviews and performed poorly at the box office, although many critics found Hathaway "charming" in her role, according to the review aggregator Rotten Tomatoes.
+(Note: Attributed to multiple references:) Hathaway sang three songs on the film's soundtrack, including a duet with singer Jesse McCartney.

 In 2003, Hathaway turned down the role of Christine Daaé for Joel Schumacher's The Phantom of the Opera (2004), because the production schedule of the film overlapped with The Princess Diaries 2: Royal Engagement (2004).
 She was initially hesitant and nervous about starring in the sequel, but agreed to it after Marshall convinced her that she was not repeating anything.
-The film was released in August 2004 to negative reviews, but made $95.1 million against a $40 million budget.
+The film earned mostly negative reviews but grossed $134.7 million against a $45 million budget.